heinerkace/aws-pipeline-project/README.md

 This is a portfolio project where I practiced AWS pipeline development using a pickleball games dataset.
 The goal was to build a modern data pipeline that ingests raw data, transforms it, and makes it available for analytics.
 ---
+## Project Overview

+Raw CSV data is brought into S3 using Python boto3.
+After creating a crawler in AWS, I recreated a python program to create and run the crawler to crawl the s3 bucket with the raw csv and then output into a Glue Data Catalog.

+I explored the catalog database using an AWS notebook and converted that notebook into a PySpark Script to transform the csv data and output it back into a processed s3 bucket.

+I loaded the processed s3 file into Snowflake after created a warehouse and table to house the data, and then wrote some exploratory and analytics queries in SQL.

+---